Efficient and Robust Carath\'{e}odory-Steinitz Pruning of Positive Discrete Measures: Numerical Results

 In the left panel of \Cref{fig:prune_many}, no new nodes are added to $\mu_M$, however, we apply random, mean zero, displacements to the weights of $\mu_M$ (maintaining positivity) to achieve various total variation perturbations.
-All methods are stable to this type of perturbation up to a certain magnitude displacement. \lp{} was found to be the most stable in this case, followed by \nnls{}, followed by \gscsp{}.
+All methods are stable to this type of perturbation up to a certain magnitude displacement.
+(Note, however, that \gscsp{} has the smallest radius of stability in this example.) \lp{} was found to be the most stable in this case, followed by \nnls{}, followed by \gscsp{}.
 In the middle panel of \Cref{fig:prune_many}, the weights of $\mu_M$ are maintained and $10<M$ new (randomly sampled) nodes are inserted with uniform small weight to achieve various total-variation distances.
 In this case, the \nnls{} algorithm loses stability while the \gscsp{} algorithm seems to be slightly more stable than \lp{}.
 Finally, in the right panel of \Cref{fig:prune_many}, the same type of perturbation is used as in the middle panel, instead, $10^4=M$ nodes are appended.
 In this case, the \nnls{} algorithm is completely unstable while the \gscsp{} algorithm and \lp{} algorithms remain relatively stable.

 In \Cref{fig:prunetest}, we visualize the instability of the \lp{} and \nnls{} methods.
 We use the same domain and basis as in the other stability test.
 In this test, we first form $\mu_M$ with $M=10^5$ points.
 We then prune the result down to $\nu$ using the \nnls{} algorithm.
 We know from former results that \nnls{} is not stable with respect to adding weights, so the purpose of using the \nnls{} algorithm is to form a sparse quadrature rule which is not biased towards either the \gscsp{} or \lp{} algorithms.
 We then perturb the measure $\nu$ by adding $10^4$ nodes of uniform weight to form $\widetilde{\nu}$ such that $d_\mathrm{TV}(\nu,\widetilde{\nu}) = 10^{-9}$.
 Finally, we compute $\widetilde{\nu}_\mathrm{CSP}$, $\widetilde{\nu}_\mathrm{LP}$, and $\widetilde{\nu}_\mathrm{NNLS}$, by applying the \gscsp{}, \lp{}, and \nnls{} algorithms to $\widetilde{\nu}$ respectively.
 The top row of \Cref{fig:prunetest} displays the point-wise weight relative errors between the pruned rules and $\nu$.
 The bottom row of \Cref{fig:prunetest} illustrates which nodes are retained through this process and which are not. \Cref{fig:prunetest} clearly illustrates that the \gscsp{} algorithm is the most stable with respect to this type of perturbations.